attack68/rateslib/docs/source/e_fx_volatility.rst

        fx=fxf,
        vol=8.9
    )

+When pricing functions are called, the strike on the option is implied from the vol and the delta value.
+This may require a root finding algorithm particularly if the ``vol`` is given as a *Smile* or a *Surface*.
+Relevant pricing parameters can be seen by viewing :meth:`~rateslib.instruments.FXOption.analytic_greeks`.
+The strike is also automatically assigned, temporarily, to the attached **FXCallPeriod**

+.. ipython:: python

    fxc.analytic_greeks(
        curves=[None, fxf.curve("eur", "usd"), None, fxf.curve("usd", "usd")],
        fx=fxf,
        vol=8.9
-   )["delta"]

-When the pricing functions are called the **strike is implied** and automatically set on the attached *FXCallPeriod*.

-.. ipython:: python
+   )
    fxc.periods[0].strike

-If the pricing parameters change the *Option* strike will adapt accordingly to maintain the 25% spot delta calculation.
+With altered pricing parameters, the *Option* strike will adapt accordingly to maintain the 25% spot delta calculation.

 .. ipython:: python